CNMAT/OpenSoundControl.org/publications/2008-Application-of-new-Fiber-and-Malleable-Materials-for-Agile-Development-of-Augmented-Instruments-and-Controllers.md

 # Application of new Fiber and Malleable Materials for Agile Development of Augmented Instruments and Controllers

-Freed, Adrian . *Application of new Fiber and Malleable Materials for Agile Development of Augmented Instruments and Controllers*.
+Adrian Freed . *Application of new Fiber and Malleable Materials for Agile Development of Augmented Instruments and Controllers*.
 2008.
 NIME 2008.

 **URL**: <http://www.adrianfreed.com/content/application-new-fiber-and-malleable-materials-agile-development-augmented-instruments-and-co>